 Dr Alexandra Stewart is a Consultant Clinical Oncologist with a special interest in gynaecological oncology, lower gastrointestinal cancer and high dose rate brachytherapy.
 She qualified in 1997 and trained at Charing Cross and the Royal Marsden Hospital with a Fellowship at Harvard University in Boston.
-Her clinical interests include the improvement of radiotherapy dose delivery in pelvic cancer, using conformal radiotherapy/brachytherapy.
-She is currently developing IMRT (intensity modulated radiotherapy) and image guided brachytherapy for cervical cancer at St Luke’s Cancer Centre and introducing rectal brachytherapy.
+Her clinical interests include the improvement of radiotherapy dose delivery in pelvic cancer using conformal radiotherapy/brachytherapy.

+Dr Alexandra Stewart is the local Principal Investigator (PI) on the national and international trials CIRCCA and PORTEC-3.
+She is currently setting up a trial to examine improved diagnosis in early cervical cancer.
 GRACE charity has raised £30,000 for Dr Stewart’s work with brachytherapy patients and is raising a further £50,000 for an ultrasound machine that she will be using in conjunction with Dr Fuad Hussain to examine the ultrasound properties of cervix cancer.

-Dr Stewart is course director for the Harvard Medical School annual brachytherapy review which runs annually in Boston, USA.
+In addition, Dr Stewart is the chair of BRIGHT charity which is fundraising for a papillon machine to improve treatment options in early rectal cancer.
+Dr Stewart is course director for the Harvard Medical School annual brachytherapy review which runs in Boston, USA.
 She organises the course, gives lectures and runs practical workshops.

-Consultant Clinical Oncologist, St Luke’s Cancer Centre, Royal Surrey County Hospital NHS Foundation Trust.
+- Consultant Clinical Oncologist, St Luke’s Cancer Centre, Royal Surrey County Hospital NHS Foundation Trust

 - Fellow of the Royal College of Radiologists (FRCR)